 A mid-shelf vodka — something that's smooth enough to drink neat — produces a cleaner, better extract.
 You don't need Grey Goose.
 But you probably don't want the very bottom shelf either.

 Practical recommendation: Something in the $15–$25 range for a 750ml bottle is the sweet spot.
 Tito's Handmade Vodka is a popular choice and easy to find.
-See options on Amazon.
+Smirnoff No. 21, Absolut, and Ketel One are all solid options.

 Can You Use Other Alcohols?

 Bourbon: Makes a vanilla bourbon extract with warm, caramel-forward notes.
 Excellent in chocolate chip cookies and brownies.
-The vanilla and bourbon flavors complement each other well.
+The vanilla and bourbon flavors complement each other beautifully — they're natural partners.
+Use an 80-proof bourbon for standard extraction.

-Rum (white or dark): White rum gives a cleaner result than you'd expect.
-Dark rum adds molasses notes that work beautifully in certain desserts.
-Try it in banana bread or anything with warm spices.
+Rum (white or dark): White rum gives a cleaner result than you'd expect — nearly as neutral as vodka, with a slight tropical sweetness.
+Dark rum adds molasses notes that work beautifully in banana bread, rum cake, or anything with warm spices.

 Glycerin (non-alcohol): If you need an alcohol-free extract, vegetable glycerin works as the solvent.
 The flavor is a bit different — slightly sweeter — and it takes longer to extract.
 Good option if you're avoiding alcohol for any reason.